voku/Arrayy/README.md

 ##### toUpperCase()

 Converts all characters in the string to uppercase.
-An alias for PHP's mb_strtoupper().

 ```php
 s('fòôbàř')->toUpperCase(); // 'FÒÔBÀŘ'